 Approaching the task of choosing a data storage vendor can be a difficult one.
 From supported platforms to connectivity, company viability to disaster recovery, there are countless variables involved in deciding which company fits your business’ needs.
-Below are a few questions to get you started on the journey to picking the perfect data storage vendor.
+Below are a few questions to get you started on the journey to choosing the perfect data storage vendor.

 What is the upgrade timeline?